developer-zebra/developer-zebra-site/src/enterprise-browser/1-7/guide/capture/index.md

  * `/Android/data/com.symbol.enterprisebrowser/Diagnostic/WebPageSource`
  * `/Android/data/com.symbol.enterprisebrowser/Diagnostic/WebPageScreen`<br>

->>>>> FIXXXXX:
-* **Until the app is exited, screenshots and source files for all app screens that come to the foreground for the first time during that session are saved** to the folders above in the formats described below.
+* **Until the app is exited, screenshots are saved for all app screens that come to the foreground** and source files for those screens are saved once for each session.
+Files are saved to the folders above in the formats described below.

 **Note: Screen source files are saved only when screens appear for the first time during a session; sources are <u>NOT SAVED</u> for subsequent visits to a page**.